How Much Does Pest Control Cost?

 How Much Is Pest Control for a House?

 There's no set price for how much it costs for a professional pest control service.
 Insects and rodents come in all shapes and sizes and require different techniques to rid them from your house.
 Another factor is the house size.
 It takes more time, work and pesticide to remove and prevent bugs and rodents in a 2,500-square-foot home compared to a 1,500-square-foot house.

 The cost of extermination services varies by pest type.
-For example, ants can range from a one-time fee of $250 for the non-carpenter variety to $500 to $1,000 for carpenter ants, according to HowMuch.net.
+For example, ants can range from a one-time fee of $100 to $500 (CAD 133 to CAD 664), depending on the type of ant and complexity of the job, according to This Old House.
 What's the most expensive insect to eradicate from your home?
 Believe it or not, bed bugs top the list.
-A one-time payment of $1,000 to $2,500 may be in order for professional removal of these pests.
+A one-time payment of up to $5,000 (CAD 6,641) may be in order for professional removal of these pests.

 To keep pests at bay, you may opt for regular treatments.
-HomeGuide says you’ll pay between $40 and $60 each visit for monthly or bi-monthly services.
-For quarterly services, expect to pay $100 to $300 per visit.
+This Old House says you’ll pay between $40 and $70 (CAD 53 and CAD 93) each visit for monthly or bi-monthly services.
+For quarterly services, expect to pay $100 to $300 (CAD 133 to CAD 398) per visit.